 Nitric oxide has been shown to be important in some cellular activities.
 Here are a few Nitric Oxide benefits:

-Help memory and behavior by transmitting information between nerve cells in the brain
+- Help memory and behavior by transmitting information between nerve cells in the brain

-Assist the immune system in fighting off bacteria and defending against tumors
+- Assist the immune system in fighting off bacteria and defending against tumors

-Regulate blood pressure by dilating arteries
+- Regulate blood pressure by dilating arteries

-Improve sleep quality
+- Improve sleep quality

-Increase your recognition of sense (i.e. smell)
+- Increase your recognition of sense (i.e. smell)

-Increase endurance and strength assist in gastric motility
+- Increase endurance and strength assist in gastric motility